After you have successfully created a Remote Payment using the API and received aDocumentation Index

 Verifying Payment Status (Server-Side)

-Your redirectUrl should point to a page or endpoint in your application that triggers a server-side verification process:
+YourredirectUrl should point to a page or endpoint in your application that triggers a server-side verification process:

 - Your frontend receives the redirect with

-- Your frontend informs your backend, passing along the original
+transaction_id,status, andsignature. - Your frontend informs your backend, passing along the original

-paymentId (which you should associate with the user’s session or the order).
+paymentId(which you should associate with the user’s session or the order). - Your backend uses the

-paymentId to call the Retrieve Remote Payment Information endpoint (API Reference or see Quickstart).
+paymentIdto call the Retrieve Remote Payment Information endpoint (API Reference or see Quickstart). - The API response contains the definitive, trusted

-- Your backend updates your order status in your database based on the verified API response.
+statusof the payment. - Your backend updates your order status in your database based on the verified API response.

 - Your backend informs the frontend, which then displays the appropriate confirmation or error message to the user.